 William W. Wood, Wood's Falls, Clinton county.
 Rolling mill built in 1879-80; one 10-inch train of rolls, operated in connection with a forge; product, car axles and bar iron.
-See Forges.
+New Forges.

-Number of rolling mills and steel works in New York: 25.
-Of these one is a Bessemer steel works, 4 are crucible steel works, one makes open-hearth steel, one makes Clapp-Griffiths steel, and one makes blister steel.
+Number of rolling mills and steel works in New York: 24.
+Of these one makes Bessemer steel, one makes open-hearth steel, 5 make crucible steel, and 2 make blister steel.